 Roth Individual Retirement Account (Roth IRA)

 You’re contributing after-tax money in a Roth IRA, so it’s not tax deductible, but the beauty of a Roth IRA comes during your retirement years.
-You can withdraw the money tax-free after you turn 59½.
-Plus, there aren’t any required minimum distributions (RMDs) that must be taken out of a Roth IRA, so all of the funds in this account can keep growing past age 70 ½, the age when you’ll have to take RMDs from other retirement accounts.
+You can withdraw the money tax-free after you turn 59½, if it’s been five years from the first Roth IRA contribution.
+Plus, there aren’t any required minimum distributions (RMDs) that must be taken out of a Roth IRA, so all of the funds in this account can keep growing past age 70½, the age when you’ll have to take RMDs from other retirement accounts.

 Thinking of taxes in retirement, your 401(k), 403(b), and IRA will be taxed as ordinary income in retirement, and most of your Social Security will be taxed as well.
 When you review your statements from those accounts, it’s important to be aware that you won’t actually receive that dollar ﬁgure in your checking account when you retire; income tax takes a bite.
 The Roth IRA provides a nest egg that Uncle Sam doesn’t touch—it’s all yours.